 How do I test the staged changes?

-Only on very rare occasions will the contents of the snippet change, if it does, we will give notice on the blog.
+You can preview the upcoming changes by switching the URL in the TrustedForm script from api.trustedform.com to api.next.trustedform.com.
+Only on very rare occasions will the contents of the snippet change and we will give notice if it does.

 Can I use the 'next' environment on my production pages?

-Yes, TrustedForm Certificates generated via the 'next' environment are completely valid and supported Certificates.
-Be aware that the script served in this environment changes without notice.
+Yes, you can.
+Although the 'next' environment is intended for testing only and not recommended on production forms long-term, TrustedForm certificates generated via the 'next' environment are completely valid and can be claimed as part of your preview.
+NOTE: The script served in this environment changes without notice.
 Use this environment on your production pages at your own risk.

 What if I opt not to test the staged changes?
 Will the script that I installed on my site continue to work?